namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/18/24
+- Will continue working on 2350

 ### 1/17/24
-- Will continue working on that - 2350
+- Continued working on 2350
+- Worked with Jess on Lisa's feedbacks with the theme as well

 ### 1/16/24
 - Worked on feedbacks from the theme